 Vera Teschow Director Toronto ON

 From the Chair

-Why I got involved in the Canadian Gay Pilot group:
+Why I got involved with Canadian Aviation Pride:

 I wish to explain myself, I have been flying since 1987, I figured it out in 1992 that I was gay.
 In hindsight I always was, but in denial.
 I was brought up that it wasn't okay.
 Aviation was very much a white, straight, man's place.
 But being masculine I could stay under the radar.
 For years I kept my personal life out of the cockpit.
 However, I didn't paint myself into the corner with lies to stay safe.
 Eventually other pilots, I worked with, figured it out.
 To most, it wasn't a big deal but there were a few people, it was an issue.
 It being a small world, it didn't take long before everyone at work knew.